marketneutral/alphatools/README.md

 ### Using Your Own Data in Expression Alphas

 It is also possible to use the "bring your own data" functionality provided by the `Factory` object in an expression alpha.
-This is done with the `factory` expression.
+This is done with one or more `factory` expressions.
 The syntax is

-* `factory("<dataset>")`: where `"<dataset>"` is the name you would pass into the `Factory` object.
+* `factory("<dataset>")`: where `"<dataset>"` is the name you would pass into the `Factory` object (for now assuming the data is in a column called "value").
 Concretely, if you have a dataset, "sample", defined in the `data_sources.json` file, you can access it in an expression as:

 ```
 (returns > 0) ? factory("sample") : -sum(returns, 5)